Differences and approximate derivatives

 diff returns a

-Input array, specified as a vector, matrix, or multidimensional
+Input array, specified as a vector, matrix, multidimensional array, table, or timetable.

 Complex Number Support: Yes